 Occupying over 8km of shelving, the V&A holds the archives of over 1,000 individuals and organisations relating to art, design, performance and the history of the museum.

-We are currently working to relocate all our archive collections, and access is not available until 2024 when we will be opening the new V&A East Storehouse in Stratford’s Queen Elizabeth Olympic Park.
-Separate arrangements are being made for the V&A Archive, which houses the historical records of the V&A.x
+We are currently working to relocate all our archive collections.
+Access is not available until 2024 when we will be opening the new V&A East Storehouse in Stratford’s Queen Elizabeth Olympic Park.
+Separate arrangements are being made for access to the V&A Archive, which houses the historical records of the Museum, at V&A South Kensington.

 Archive of Art & Design